liufeng2317/ADFWI/docs/backend-usage.md

 The acoustic example configures `ADFWI.set_backend(...)`, builds a tiny acoustic true/initial model pair, synthesizes observed data in memory, runs one AcousticFWI iteration, and prints a JSON summary.
 The elastic example mirrors the same pattern with an isotropic ElasticFWI pressure-component inversion.

+See `scripts/examples/README.md` for the researcher-facing example guide and migration notes for adapting the minimal scripts toward real cases.

 ## Smoke Test Commands

 Backend public API and integration tests: